Verifiable Knowledge

 1. Introduction

 How did you feel when your coding agent told you that it was done, but it clearly wasn’t?
-It confidently said done, but never verified it.
+It said done but it never checked if it was.
 The word meant nothing.
-Anyone can justify truth to themselves; until it’s tested, it stays untrue.
-That is where What Cannot Be False Cannot Be True ends, and where we begin.
+Anyone can justify a belief to themselves; untested, it stays untrue.
+What Cannot Be False Cannot Be True presents this argument.
 Belief, knowledge, truth: their bitwise representation doesn’t distinguish them.
 So what does?
-How the data became entitled is the proof.
+How the data became entitled is the proof, and that proof is bitwise: the test results the claim survived.
 That’s how a machine verifies knowledge.

 Confidence is a vibe, and a vibe doesn’t encode.
-I’m absolutely sure has no bitwise form a stranger could check, impossible to verify tomorrow, or for anyone else.
-That’s the problem of knowledge interop: an agent makes a claim, and another agent has to either trust it blind or start from ground zero.
-Anywhere in between needs a representation of knowledge, a kind of semantic memory, for partial work to be checked.
-A chain of attestation is foiled by a single mishap, and Bayesian representation asymptotes to zero.
-Prose isn’t runnable.
-So what’s the truth contract?
+I’m absolutely sure has no bitwise form another agent could check, none to verify tomorrow, none for anyone else.
+That’s the problem of knowledge interop: one agent makes a claim, another must trust it blind or start from ground zero.
+Anywhere in between needs a representation of knowledge, a semantic memory, for partial work to be checked.
+A chain of attestation breaks at a single forged link, and a chain of independent Bayesian credences, each below one, multiplies toward zero.
+Neither survives a distrusting auditor.
+Is there a truth contract that does?

 2. Truth at the edge

-The edge does specific work.
+The kill condition travels two ways, from the system to what it tests, or from a source to what cites it.
 A citation makes a belief inherit the fate of its source, so naming a source is handing over a target.
-The dispute moves up the chain, from whether to believe the claim to whether the source holds, a question you can put to the source, which can be made to cite its own.
-Each citation is a rung, falsifiability is the chain being climbable link by link, and truth is not the rung at the top but the fact that you can keep climbing.
-That is the whole mapping, and it is mechanical:
+A failed test invalidates one or more edges without naming which, the Duhem-Quine underdetermination, so the next test disambiguates; a claim with a second surviving edge routes around the loss, where a single chain would snap at one forged link.
+The dispute moves up the chain, from whether to believe the claim to whether the source holds, a question you can put to the source.
+And you can make it cite its own.
+Each citation is a link, and falsifiability is the chain being climbable link by link.
+Truth is not the top but that you can always climb one more.
+The mapping is mechanical:

-Figure.
 How knowledge is compiled.
-A claim links by provenance edges down to trusted roots, then runs its test, the point where the world can break it.
-The build returns one of three states: true (stood), false (broke), or untrue (no passing build, the hung state).
-The mapping above is this pipeline read off its parts.
-The loop is the move a machine adds: the build is re-run by a distrusting stranger, so entitlement is what survives the replay rather than what an agent grades in itself.
-The figure spans all three, the edges of §2, the three states of §3, and the replay of §4, in one frame.
+A claim links by provenance edges down to trusted roots, then runs its test, the point where the system can break it.
+The check returns one of three states: true (stood), false (broke), or untrue (no passing check, the hung state).
+The loop is the move a machine adds: the check is re-run by another agent, so entitlement is what survives the replay rather than what an agent grades in itself.

-That mapping produces a ranking.
-The Bible told me so cites its provenance and names its axiom openly, a complete stack trace you can follow frame by frame to a root that is an axiom and not a measurement, then decide for yourself whether to accept it.
-The withheld number cites a procedure it will not show, a dangling pointer where the evidence should sit.
-On provenance, and only on provenance, the decimal point ranks below the scripture citation: more accountable, though no more falsifiable as a claim about the world.
-The scope matters, because the claim that can be argued with is worth more than the claim that hides the thing you would argue with.
-And the buildable guardrail holds at this scale too: buildable never means manufacturable to spec, the build has to carry a test that can fail, and a build whose test can never fail is return 0.70, a mocked green.
+By contrast, a withheld measurement cites a procedure it will not show, a dangling pointer where the evidence should sit.
+On provenance, and only on provenance, the withheld measurement ranks below the scripture citation: more accountable, because naming the axiom hands you the principle to reject, though no more falsifiable as a claim about the world.
+A disagreement resolves where its axiom is exposed, not where a proxy buries it: a claim that names its axiom can be argued with, where one that buries it behind a threshold has already chosen and closed the question.
+The claim that can be argued with is worth more than the claim that hides the target.
+And the checkable guardrail holds at this scale too: checkable never means manufacturable to spec, the check has to carry a test that can fail, and a check whose test can never fail is return 0.70, a mocked pass.

 3. The entitlement ledger

-The frame settled the three states as statuses an entitlement earns.
-To run them between agents, make the build literal.
-Searching for a proof, or a patch, or a measurement, is running a program, and it returns one of three things.
-Green is true, the build closed.
-Red is false, the build ran and broke.
-Hung is untrue, the build that never returned.
+How do claims carry their entitlement between agents?
+Make them trivially runnable.
+A claim is a hypothesis: it names the test that would refute it.
+The check runs that test, and searching for a proof, or a patch, or a measurement, is running that program; it returns one of three things.
+Green is true, the check passed.
+Red is false, the check ran and broke.
+Hung is untrue, the check that never returned, or the claim shipped with no check to run at all.
 True and false are siblings because both are halting states, computations that came back with a verdict; untrue is the one state that is not a verdict, the job still spinning, the test suite that never finishes.
+A red outranks a hung: a check that ran and broke tells you where, while a claim shipped with no check tells you nothing, even when it happens to be right.
+That is why accountable failure outranks unaccountable assertion.

 ”it was 12°C at SFO at 14:05Z”a logged reading from the named weather API12an independent source disagrees for that timestamp